NE BC Montney Resource Evaluation

 |Total Petroleum Initially In Place (TPIIP)||64.3||64.3||0%|

-(1) TPIIP, DPIIP and UPIIP have been estimated using a one percent porosity cut-off in the 2015 report, which means that essentially all gas bearing rock has been incorporated into the calculations.
+(1) TPIIP, DPIIP and UPIIP have been estimated using a one percent porosity cut-off in the Resource Evaluation, which means that essentially all gas bearing rock has been incorporated into the calculations.

 |Light & Medium Crude Oil

-(1) TPIIP, DPIIP and UPIIP have been estimated using a one percent porosity cut-off in the 2015 report, which means that essentially all oil bearing rock has been incorporated into the calculations.
+(1) TPIIP, DPIIP and UPIIP have been estimated using a one percent porosity cut-off in the Resource Evaluation, which means that essentially all oil bearing rock has been incorporated into the calculations.

 |Best Estimate Risked|